 - Digital interaction.
 You will be able to interact with HMRC whenever you want.
 No longer tied down to a set time each year, the link between your online accounting software and your HMRC account means that at the press of a button you can send or receive whatever information is required whenever you choose.

 - A single account.
 As the roll-out of Making Tax Digital takes effect businesses will be able to see all their liabilities and entitlements in one place – as they currently do with a bank account – saving everyone time and money.

-If you would like more information on Making Tax Digital and how cloud-based accounting software can help your business meet its obligations, our tax specialists at Cain and Beer can help and advise.
-We are on 020 3633 1340 or at firstname.lastname@example.org whenever you need us.
+If you would like more information on Making Tax Digital and how cloud-based accounting software can help your business meet its obligations, our tax specialists at Cain and Co can help and advise.
+We are on 020 8087 1341 or at email@example.com whenever you need us.